Chapel Hill-Carrboro was going to start school earlier and make the day longer. Not now

 A plan to start school earlier and make the day slightly longer got shot down Wednesday night when an overflow crowd of parents told the Chapel Hill-Carrboro school board it was moving too quickly.

-The state requires at least 185 days, or 1,025 hours, of instruction.
-But for the past two years CHCCS has struggled to make that happen, largely due to weather.
+The state requires at least 185 days, or 1,025 hours, of instruction, and those hours also have to fall between the Monday closest to August 26 and the Friday closest to June 11.
+For the past two years CHCCS has struggled to make that happen, largely due to weather.

 Elementary schools in the district currently run from 7:50 a.m. to 2:30 p.m., and middle schools operate from 8:20 a.m. to 3:10 p.m.